 During the ordnance launch phase, missiles or sand (or both) may be launched, provided both launch and target programs are running.
-In addition, lifeboats or ship's vehicles may be launched (without programs being necessary) as desired.
+Additionally, lifeboats or ship's vehicles may be launched (without programs being necessary) as desired.

-During the ordance launch phase, missiles or sand which contacted a target in the preceding movement phase now explode or take effect.
+During the ordnance launch phase, missiles or sand which contacted a target in the preceding movement phase now explode or take effect.

 Ordnance must be specified as launched during the launch phase, and only one missile or sand canister may be launched from a launch rack or sandcaster.
 The launched item does not actually move until the following friendly movement phase.
-All ordnance which is launched has the launching ship's vector, which must be taken into account.
+In the following friendly movement phase.
+In the following friendly movement phase, ordnance moves.
+Sand moves at the velocity possessed by the launching ship at the time of launching; missiles move as if they were ships with maneuver drive-6.

-Reloading: Each launcher (sand or missile) has an inherent capacity for three missiles or canisters.
+Reloading: Each launcher (sand or missile) internally holds three missiles or canisters.
 This means that a triple turret with three missile launchers has a total of 9 missiles in ready position.